 Provisioning ‘Desktop as a Service’ where researchers are able to obtain a desktop image (e.g. BioLinux) in a cloud that they can use for their data analysis activities that is always on for their use.

 The role of ELIXIR and the ELIXIR-EXCELERATE proposal is not to undertake middleware development.
-Instead the focus is on leveraging the investment that has already been made in services that can be integrated for our needs and steer future development priorities.
-Essentially, our role is to define a minimal ‘neck’ of an hourglass that ELIXIR Researchers and Application Developers can build upon and that ELIXIR Nodes and other infrastructure service providers can deploy and support.
+Instead the focus is on leveraging the investment that has already been made in services that can be integrated for ELIXIR needs and steer future development priorities.
+Essentially, the ELIXIR role is to define a minimal ‘neck’ of an hourglass that ELIXIR Researchers and Application Developers can build upon and that ELIXIR Nodes and other infrastructure service providers can deploy and support.
 The ECP is envisaged to consist of the following service groups:

 Basic Identity Environment: authentication and authorization related infrastructure (“AAI”) to provide user identity and access management services for ‘ELIXIR infrastructure services’ (all other services).
 The basic ELIXIR AAI environment is available since the end of 2015 and further developments and refinements are coming during 2016.